 Hope for the future

 Both the bentonite mining and surrounding fences are a prime example of the multiple pressures sage-grouse experience on a daily basis.
-Management plans (link to article or blog on federal or state management plan?) will continue to emphasize timing and placement of disturbing activities such as mines and energy development, especially in core habitat areas.
 Wildlife friendly fencing practices are also becoming more widespread, as ranchers replace decades old fence and retrofit existing, better yet remove the fence entirely.
 On our last day in the field, crews marked a newer and much improved wildlife friendly fence.
 Tight barbed wire with a raised smooth bottom wire will allow animals to scoot under the fence and not impede migratory movement.
 With our newly added markers, the fence is now modified for antelope, deer, elk, sage-grouse, sharptail grouse, raptors, and a host of other bird species.

 “I didn’t even know what a sage-grouse was before this”